Alexandre Bonvin bio photo

 For this tutorial we will make use of the HADDOCK2.4 webserver.

-A description of DisVis and the previous major version of our web server HADDOCK2.2 can be found in the following publications:
+A description of DisVis and of the HADDOCK2.4 web server can be found in the following publications:

 Further, multi-body docking and the use of symmetry restraints is described in the following paper: